-Thomas Watson is an ultra-runner, UESCA-certified running coach, and podium finisher of several multi-day races — despite coming 100th the first time he tried one.
-He likes running, good beer and, “fortunately for us”, writing about the former!
+Thomas is an ultra runner, UESCA-certified running coach, and podium finisher of several multi-day races.
+He likes running, good beer, and writing about the former!
 He also writes at MarathonHandbook.com.

 It’s why I love them.
 I made a multitude of errors in my first stage race in Madagascar, so after limping over the finish line I became methodical about my gear, my training, and my race strategy.
 I’ve now completed five stage races, and ended up working with some of the most experienced stage racers in the world and here are my top nine practical strategies for surviving – and perhaps even enjoying – your next stage race.

 The initial stages of a multi-day race can be very daunting; you’re just getting going, and you’ve got literally hundreds of kilometres in front of you.

 In shorter events, it’s relatively easy to comprehend the distance you have to cover ahead of you.
 But in multi-day racing, it can be terrifying – if not overwhelming – to reflect on just how far you’ve got left to cover.
 This is especially true in the first couple of days.

 Avoid mental overwhelm by forgetting all about the finish line; don’t even think about each day’s finish line – just focus on the next checkpoint.
 Ultra X checkpoints are around 10km apart – that’s an easy-to-digest distance, something you can aim for and get through.